 How to integrate Xero and Google Sheets

-The integration process consists of three steps:
+The integration process consists of two steps:

 - Coupler.io installation